 However, a written employment contract provision, known as a forfeiture clause, can prevent an employee from obtaining certain wages upon termination.
 In this clause, employers can specify what will not be paid to an employee upon his or termination.
 Examples of eligible forfeiture payments include earned vacation pay, commissions, and bonuses.

 If a forfeiture provision contains a lot of ambiguity, the ruling generally falls in favor of the employee.
-Similar to unpaid overtime and minimum wage violations, an employee with unpaid bonuses, commissions, vacation pay, or other wages may recover double damages and attorneys’ fees from the employer.
+The penalty for this type of violation is similar to unpaid overtime and minimum wage violations.
+Unpaid bonuses, commissions, vacation pay, or other wages can cost an employer double damages and attorneys’ fees.

 North Carolina Unpaid Wages Attorney